hjkgrp/starter-hugo-research-group/content/tutorials/2021-10-27-installing-molsimplify/index.md

 ```

-Here, the “-c” indicates that the package will come from the Anaconda cloud and “hjkgroup” indicates our cloud account.
+Here, the `-c` indicates that the package will come from the Anaconda cloud and `hjkgroup` indicates our cloud account.
 All required dependencies, including OpenBabel and SciPy, will also be automatically installed.
 This will download a static image from conda that gets periodically updated.
 You can visit this link: [https://anaconda.org/hjkgroup/molsimplify](https://anaconda.org/hjkgroup/molsimplify ) which will give you the details of our conda image.

 When you use conda environments, you must activate your molSimplify environment before use (and again every time you close your terminal session or deactivate the environment).
 This environment will prevent the installation from conflicting with other Python-based software on your computer.
 Note that if you would like to use the molSimplify GUI, PyQt5 needs to be installed separately (see below).

 **NOTE on debugging:**If you encounter a tensorflow error, it is likely that your hardware is not compatible with the version of tensorflow (1.14.0) pre-installed and shipped with molSimplify.
 In this case, we suggest you to downgrade your tensorflow to an older version (e.g., 1.12.0).
 You can do this within conda.
-If you have the "core dumped" error, it is likely that the OpenMP tries to run it with multiple treads and errors out.
-You can try doing "export OMP\_NUM\_THREADS=1" to fix it.
+If you have the `core dumped` error, it is likely that the OpenMP tries to run it with multiple treads and errors out.
+You can try doing `export OMP_NUM_THREADS=1` to fix it.

 **Running the GUI (only OS X and Linux supported):**